-History data streams and insights updates from Manufacturing Execution Systems are at the basis of the data processing, which enables Data in Motion (Industrial IoT) and the Data at Rest (Industrial Analytics) processing.
-A distributed execution framework to support dynamic processing flows over cloud and edges is also enabled in the FIWARE Smart Industry Reference Architecture, depicted in Figure 9.

-The reference architecture will support the two dynamic processing flows enabled by a "powered-by-FIWARE" architecture.
+History Data streams and insights updates from Manufacturing Execution Systems are at the basis of the data processing, which enables Data in Motion (Industrial IoT) and the Data at Rest (Industrial Analytics) processing.
+A distributed execution framework to support dynamic processing flows over cloud and edges is also enabled in the FIWARE Smart Industry Reference Architecture, depicted in Figure 8.
+The s-X-AIPI Reference Architecture will indeed support the two dynamic processing flows enabled by a "powered-by-FIWARE" architecture.

-5.1.2 NGSI-LD and Smart Data Model Initiative
+5.1.1 NGSI-LD and Smart Data Model Initiative

-The FIWARE Foundation's overarching vision, based on open-source principles and interoperable solutions, fully supports standardization measures capable of overcoming technological barriers and subsequent industrial data silos.
+The FIWARE Foundation overarching vision based on Open Source principles and interoperable solutions fully supports standardization measures, capable to overcome technological barriers and subsequent industrial data silos.

-Among these measures, the NGSI API fully supports FIWARE's vision.
-The NGSIv2 API, defined by members of the FIWARE Community and currently used in many production systems across multiple sectors, provides a simple yet powerful RESTful API accessing context/Digital Twin data.
+Among those, the NGSI API fully supports FIWARE vision.
+The NGSIv2 API, which was defined by members of the FIWARE Community and is currently used in many systems in production within multiple sectors, provides a simple yet powerful RESTful API for getting access to context / Digital Twin data.

-The evolution of the API has taken place within the ETSI ISG CIM (Context Information Management Industry Specification Group), where members of the FIWARE Community and the FIWARE Foundation have led the definition of an evolved version of the API, known as the NGSI-LD API.
-The specifications were first published by ETSI in 2019 and continue to evolve.
+Evolution of the API has taken place within the ETSI ISG CIM (Context Information Management Industry Specification Group), where members of the FIWARE Community and the FIWARE Foundation have led the definition of an evolved version of the API, known as the NGSI-LD API, whose specifications were first published by ETSI in 2019 and continue to evolve.

-The NGSI-LD API is used as the data integration API and is implemented by the core component of any "powered-by-FIWARE" architecture via the Context Broker component.
-Different alternative opensource implementations of a Context Broker are available within the FIWARE Community, namely the Orion-LD, Scorpio, and Stellio products.
-Furthermore, the NGSI.JS library provides a series of JavaScript functions allowing developers to connect and push context data to any NGSI-compliant context broker.
+The NGSI-LD API is used as the data integration API and is implemented by the core component of any "powered by FIWARE" architecture via the Context Broker component.
+Different alternative Open Source implementations of a Context Broker are available within the FIWARE Community, namely the Orion-LD, Scorpio and Stellio products.
+Furthermore, the NGSI.JS library provides a series of JavaScript functions allowing developers to connect and push context data to any NGSI compliant context broker.

-Recently, ETSI ISG CIM provided additions and corrections to the GS-009 NGSI-LD API specification based on feedback received from developers in the linked data, IoT, mobile apps and smart applications communities, as well as from end users and stakeholders.
-These additions and corrections support the Web of Trust concepts and further emphasise the Data Space initiatives continuum.
-These changes have been considered to support a smooth implementation of the architecture, ensuring potential scalability and future improvement in the long term [6].
+Recently, ETSI ISG CIM provides additions and corrections to the GS-009 NGSI-LD API specification based on feedback received from developers in the linked data, IoT, mobile apps and smart applications communities, as well as from end users and stakeholders, supporting the Web of Trust concepts and furtherly emphasizing the Data Space initiatives continuum.
+Those additions and corrections have been considered in order to support a smooth implementation of the s-X-AIPI Architecture, ensuring potential scalability and future improvement in a long term period [4].